zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 ## Conclusion

-Although the latter solution addresses the most shortcomings of the noted default behaviour, some of the prior options are more attractive for their simplicity and still viable for certain contexts.
-For example, you may never encounter a small date range such that time would make an appearance in the date axis unless you zoom in, in which case, you may simply opt to [disable zoom in the mode bar](#1-disable-zoom-in-mode-bar).
-On the other hand, you may never encounter a large date range, in which case, you can [change the tick interval to be daily](#3-change-tick-interval) without worrying about an overcrowded x-axis.
-So feel free to pick the solution that feels most appropriate for you.
+While the latter solution addresses the most shortcomings, some of the prior options are more attractive for their simplicity and are still viable in certain contexts.
+For example, you can opt to [disable zoom in the mode bar](#1-disable-zoom-in-mode-bar) if time never appears in the date axis unless you zoom in.
+On the other hand, you can choose to [change the tick interval to be daily](#3-change-tick-interval) if your date axis never gets overcrowded.

-Ultimately, I think it would be ideal to define `dtick=86400000` for `dtickrange=[None, 86400000]` in a `tickformatstops` dictionary as shown below.
+Ultimately, we think it would be ideal to define `dtick=86400000` for `dtickrange=[None, 86400000]` in a `tickformatstops` dictionary as shown below.
 The intention here would be to take any moment the tick interval is less than a day, and convert it back to being a day.
 However, Plotly currently does not have `dtick` defined as a valid property for `tickformatstops`.

 ```python
 # WARNING: this code snippet will not work!